franfabrizio/franfabrizio-dev-blog/content/posts/private-ca-with-step-ca/index.md

 Speaking of the website, you may want to spend some time there.
 We've only just scratched the surface of what step-ca can do, and there is a lot of great documentation on the Smallstep site.

-In my next post, I'll explain how to use `step-ca`'s ACME functionality to integrate with Traefik and automatically manage certificates for your Docker containers.
+In a separate post, I've shown [how to use `step-ca`'s ACME functionality to integrate with Traefik](/posts/integrating-traefik-with-step-ca/) and automatically manage certificates for your Docker containers.